Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 densities, which can be useful for visualizing them in some GIS packages (e.g., ArcView 3.X).
 Cells with zero current will be re-coded with NODATA values.

+####Set focal node currents to zero

+When running raster data in pairwise, all-to-one, and one-to all modes, focal nodes will have zero current in output maps when they are activated.
+For pairwise mode, cumulative maps will still show currents flowing through focal regions that results from other pairs being activated.
+This helps to show current flowing through a focal region as it moves between other focal regions in cumulative current maps.
+This current passing through a focal region can give an idea of the importance of the focal region for connecting other focal region pairs (for an example, see Fig. 5 in Dickson et al. 2013).

 ###Optional Input Files